 John Lynch is a shareholder of Wealth Watch Partners.
 Please be advised there is a potential conflict of interest in that there is an economic incentive to recommend insurance and other investment products.
 Please also be advised that Wealth Watch strives to put its clients' interests first and foremost.
 Clients are in no way required to implement a plan through any representative of Wealth Watch Partners.
-Other than for insurance products that require a securities license, such as variable insurance products, clients may utilize any insurance carrier or insurance agency they desire.
-For products requiring a securities and insurance license, clients may be limited to agents that are licensed to offer both securities and insurance products.
+Other than insurance products requiring a securities license, such as variable insurance products, clients may utilize any insurance carrier or insurance agency they desire.
+For products requiring a securities and insurance license, clients may be limited to licensed agents to offer both securities and insurance products.